TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/drivers/mcasp_v1.md

 - #MCASP_withdrawTx(): withdraw buffers submitted to driver for transmission
 - #MCASP_close():  De-initialize the MCASP instance.
 - #MCASP_deinit(): De-Initialize the MCASP driver.

+## MCASP migration guide 11.02 to 12.00 {#MCASP_12_0_MIGRATION}

+\note This section highlights key features that have changed or got added from 11.02 to 12.00 SDK.
+\note Different Audio Buffer Formats feature was added.
+\note For multi-serializer RX/TX, you should select multi-serializer audio buffer formats only.

+### Supported Application Audio Buffer Formats

+The McASP driver provides various buffer formats for sending the data to/from the audio device.
+The differences between these formats arise from the way the audio samples are collected from various serializers and their timeslots and arranged in the system’s memory.
+This way the application can choose to run audio processing algorithms over the data without the need for re-arranging those data every frame.
+This section provides an overview of the various formats .
+In the explanatory diagrams in each section, McASP controller recieves samples in frame intervals denoted by t1,t2..tn.
+The McASP driver collects these and arranges those samples in the memory in various formats in to the host’s System memory.
+We have chosen 32 bit samples and 32-bit word addresses throughout for simplicity.

+- **1-Serializer Multi-Slot Interleaved**:
+  This is applicable if multiple slots are used with one serializer.
+The samples from the different timeslots are stored interleaved in the memory as below.
+  Different timeslots’ samples are denoted by different colors and are labelled t1,t2..tn according to the time they arrive at the serializer.

+\imageStyle{docs_src/docs/api_guide/images/drivers/mcasp_buff_format_1serMultiSlotInterleaved.PNG,width:20%}
+\image html docs_src/docs/api_guide/images/drivers/mcasp_buff_format_1serMultiSlotInterleaved.PNG "mcasp_buff_format_1serMultiSlotInterleaved Block Diagram"

+- **1-Serializer Multi-Slot NonInterleaved**:
+  This is applicable if multiple slots are used with one serializer.
+The samples from the different timeslots are grouped together on the basis of the timeslot and stored in the memory as shown below.
+Different timeslots’ samples are denoted by different colors and are labelled t1,t2..tn according to the time they arrive at the serializer.

+\imageStyle{docs_src/docs/api_guide/images/drivers/mcasp_buff_format_1serMultiSlotNonInterleaved.PNG,width:20%}
+\image html docs_src/docs/api_guide/images/drivers/mcasp_buff_format_1serMultiSlotNonInterleaved.PNG "mcasp_buff_format_1serMultiSlotNonInterleaved Block Diagram"

+- **Multi-Serializer Multi-Slot Interleaved Type1**:
+  This is applicable if multiple serializers are used and each serializer containing multiple timeslots.
+The samples are stored in the memory interleaved based on serializer and timeslots as shown below.
+In this example, there are 3 serializers and 2 timeslots per serializers whose samples are noted by Ln (left) and Rn (right).
+Different serializers’ samples are denoted by different colors.

+\imageStyle{docs_src/docs/api_guide/images/drivers/mcasp_buff_format_MultiSerMultiSlotType1.PNG,width:20%}
+\image html docs_src/docs/api_guide/images/drivers/mcasp_buff_format_MultiSerMultiSlotType1.PNG "mcasp buff format MultiSerMultiSlotType1 Block Diagram"

+- **Multi-Serializer Multi-Slot Interleaved Type2**:
+  This is applicable if multiple serializers are used and each serializer containing multiple timeslots.
+The samples are grouped based on the serializer and within one serializer, the timeslots are interleaved as shown below.
+In this example, there are 3 serializers and 2 timeslots per serializers whose samples are noted by Ln (left) and Rn (right).Different serializers’ samples are denoted by different colors.

+\imageStyle{docs_src/docs/api_guide/images/drivers/mcasp_buff_format_MultiSerMultiSlotType2.png,width:20%}
+\image html docs_src/docs/api_guide/images/drivers/mcasp_buff_format_MultiSerMultiSlotType2.png "mcasp buff format MultiSerMultiSlotType2 Block Diagram"

+- **Multi-Serializer Multi-Slot NonInterleaved**:
+  This is applicable if multiple serializers are used and each serializer containing multiple timeslots.
+The samples are grouped based on the serializer and slot within one serializer, the timeslots are interleaved as shown below.
+In this example, there are 3 serializers and 2 timeslots per serializers whose samples are noted by Ln (left) and Rn (right).Different serializers’ samples are denoted by different colors.

+\imageStyle{docs_src/docs/api_guide/images/drivers/mcasp_buff_format_MulitserMultiSlotNonInterleaved.png,width:20%}
+\image html docs_src/docs/api_guide/images/drivers/mcasp_buff_format_MulitserMultiSlotNonInterleaved.png "mcasp buff format NonInterleaved Block Diagram"

 ### Loopjob Configuration